JarvisScienz/JarvisScienz/README.md

 🔭 I’m currently working on <a href="https://www.dedalus.eu/">Dedalus S.P.A.</a> as Software Developer Specialist.
 Main project: <b>Pharmoduct</b>, an automatic compaunding system for antiblastic drug.

-💻 Personal project: <b>TrackFit</b>.
-Portal for nutritionists and dieticians, to improve customer support and management
+💻 Personal project: <b><a href="https://www.track4fit.com" target="_blank">TrackFit</a></b>.
+Portal for nutritionists, dieticians and personal trainer, to improve customer support and management

 <hr>
 <span id="toolbox"></span>